Researchers find that one person likely drove Bitcoin from $150 to $1,000

 But the Willy Bot likely served another purpose as well.
 A theory, initially espoused in a Reddit post shortly after Mt.
 Gox’s collapse (Anonymous, 2014b), is that hackers stole a huge number (approximately 650,000) of bitcoins from Mt.
 Gox in June 2011 and that the exchange owner Mark Karpales took extraordinary steps to cover up the loss for several years.

-The bottom line is simple: if Bitcoin wants to be taken seriously it probably should be this easy or legal to manipulate the markets.
+The bottom line is simple: if Bitcoin wants to be taken seriously it probably shouldn’t be this easy or legal to manipulate the markets.
 While decentralization is supposed to replace regulation it’s clear that there is still a way to go before it can be truly taken seriously.
 “As mainstream finance invests in cryptocurrency assets and as countries take steps toward legalizing bitcoin as a payment system (as Japan did in April 2017), it is important to understand how susceptible cryptocurrency markets are to manipulation.
 Our study provides a first examination,” write the researchers.Featured Image: Bryce Durbin

 0